liminal-learner/cancer_detection/README.md

 ## Data (See https://github.com/basveeling/pcam and https://www.kaggle.com/c/histopathologic-cancer-detection/data):
 * "(96 x 96px) extracted from histopathologic scans of lymph node sections.
 Each image is annoted with a binary label indicating presence of metastatic tissue."
 * A positive label indicates that the center 32x32px region of a patch contains at least one pixel of tumor tissue.
 Tumor tissue in the outer region of the patch does not influence the label.
-* 262,144 training examples
+* 220025 training examples
-* 32,768 each cross-validation and test set
+* 57458 test set
-* All have a 50/50 balance between positive and negative examples
+* The training set is somewhat unbalanced: 59.4% negative, 40.5% positive
 * "The original PCam dataset contains duplicate images due to its probabilistic sampling, however, the version presented on Kaggle does not contain duplicates."

 # Develop: